What should I bring?

 What if we don’t see any dolphins or Manta Ray?

-If for any reason we are unable to view Dolphin or Manta Ray on the day and time you have joined us, we will gladly offer you an opportunity go out a second time at no additional charge on a space available basis.
-So we recommend you plan your Dolphin or Manta Adventures early during your visit to Hawai’i so that if necessary we can reschedule your tour without running into conflicts with the rest of your itinerary.)
+If you booked our Manta Ray Discovery Adventure, if for any reason we are unable to view Manta Ray on the day and time you have joined us, we will gladly offer you an opportunity go out a second time at no additional charge on a space available basis.
+So we recommend you plan your Manta Adventures early during your visit to Hawai’i so that if necessary we can reschedule your tour without running into conflicts with the rest of your itinerary.
+If for some reason we do not have space available or you are unable to reschedule, there are no refunds.

 What happens if there is bad weather or the water is rough?